fembuelita/cpst342-fall-2019/assignments/unit-3/converting-your-website-into-a-web-app.md

 function myAppOnload(e) {
   $('.alert').alert();
 }
-document.addEventListener('onload', myAppOnload); // notice we do NOT call myAppOnload, we only pass the name of it.
+document.addEventListener('DOMContentLoaded', myAppOnload); // notice we do NOT call myAppOnload, we only pass the name of it.
 The event listener will call it (by using () after the name) when the event is triggered
 ```

 ##### Variant B With Old Syntax